uninstallio/android-sdk/README.md

 #### Support or Contact

 Having trouble with integration?
-Please contact us at android-dev-support@uninstall.io and we’ll help you sort it out in a jiffy.
+Please contact us with name & email to android-dev-support@uninstall.io and we’ll help you sort it out in a jiffy.